Connecting to Google Analytics

 Set the Service account dropdown to New service account.
 Then enter the Name for your service account.

-Under Key type, select the P12 option and click Create to generate a certificate file.
+Click Create to generate a certificate file.
 This file will be needed later to set up a data connector in Dundas BI.

 The Service account created dialog is displayed and shows the password for the private key.
 Copy and paste this password into Notepad for later use.